NevfelEmre/yuzde_hesaplayici/README.md

 # yuzde_hesaplayici

-Yüzde alma veya yüzde üzerinden indirim hesaplama işini hızlandırmak için tasarlandı.
+Yüzde alma veya yüzde üzerinden indirim hesaplama işini hızlandırmak için tasarlandı.\n
 //It is designed to speed up the calculation of getting a percentage or discounted on a percentage.